kiingse/simple-url-shortener/README.md

-# URL Shortener - Appchance task
+# URL Shortener

-A simple URL shortening tool built with FastAPI, PostgreSQL and Docker as a recruitment task for the Appchance company.
+A simple URL shortening tool built with FastAPI, PostgreSQL and Docker.
 This tool allows you to create shortened URLs and manage redirects efficiently.

 ## Features